Protecting Your Freedom to Read

 Public libraries have a special role in protecting intellectual freedom.
 As free public spaces open to everyone, libraries provide access to a wide range of information, ideas, and experiences—many of which people might not easily find or afford on their own.
 Libraries don’t tell you what to think; they give you the tools to think for yourself.

-Here at BPL, this work is guided by our Intellectual Freedom Policy, which helps staff make thoughtful, consistent decisions about collections, programs, and services.
+Here at BPL, this work is guided by our Intellectual Freedom Policy, which helps staff make thoughtful, consistent decisions about books and other items we loan, as well as the programs and services we offer.
 If you’re curious, the policy offers more detail about how libraries balance access, choice, and responsibility.

 Q: Does offering a book or program mean the library agrees with it?